 Unlike Burgundy, Châteauneuf-du-Pape has never embarked upon a formalized classification of its terroir.
 However, all agree that the finest site is La Crau, the region’s unofficial ”Grand Cru” vineyard.
 It is located between the villages of Châteauneuf-du-Pape and Bédarrides, at the extreme southeast of the appellation boundaries.
 Here, on a plateau full of the signature galets, magic happens.
 No one is precisely sure why La Crau always produces the most structured and complex wines.
 However, the ancient alluvial deposits, silica, and robust red clay undeniably play an important part.
 But there is a certain mystery to La Crau, and that’s how local growers like it.

 So how can we sum up red Châteauneuf-du-Pape?
 It is fair to say that the critical mass of premium wines offer upfront fruit and richness on the mid-palate, yet they are approachable from a relatively young age.
 Unlike Cabernet Sauvignon, Grenache (which usually plays the dominant role) does not boast a massively tannic structure, even in its youth.
 Instead, these are wines driven by red fruit, spice, and balanced levels of relatively high alcohol.
-However, skilled winemakers will always ensure that their creations refresh the palate and challenge it.
+However, skilled winemakers will always ensure that their creations refresh and challenge the palate.

-Châteauneuf-du-Pape Blanc, often neglected in favor of the red, is also well-worth seeking out.
+Châteauneuf-du-Pape Blanc, often neglected in favor of the red, is also well worth seeking out.
 Grenache Blanc usually provides the backbone, supported by Roussanne, Picpoul, and/or Bourboulenc/Clairette.
 With bottle age, they develop considerable finesse and attractive scents of lemongrass, honeysuckle, and wet wool.
-A delicious plus when paired with local cuisine
+A delicious plus when paired with local cuisine.